-For information regarding application for admission in 2022 or 2023, students should visit the University of Auckland website: www.auckland.ac.nz/applynow documents listed below with their application.
+For information regarding application for admission in 2023 or 2024, students should visit the University of Auckland website:

+auckland.ac.nz/applynow

-All students need to upload the official
+All students will need to upload the official documents listed below with their application.

-- Verification of legal name, date of birth and citizenship status: passport, birth certificate or certificate of citizenship.
-If names have been changed, for example through marriage, such documentation must be provided. - Verification of admission qualifications: your highest qualification, e.g., hospital training certificate, polytechnic diploma, polytechnic degree, or university degree. - If you hold a polytechnic diploma or university or polytechnic degree you must send in an official academic transcript. - For Mammography, MRI, Nuclear Medicine and Ultrasound students, a completed clinical training position agreement form is required.
+- Verification of legal name, date of birth and citizenship status (e.g., passport, birth certificate, or certificate of citizenship).
+If names have been changed, for example through marriage, such documentation must be provided. - Verification of admission qualifications (your highest qualification, e.g., hospital training certificate, polytechnic diploma, polytechnic degree, or university degree. - If you hold a polytechnic diploma or university or polytechnic degree you must send in an official academic transcript. - For Mammography, MRI, Nuclear Medicine and Ultrasound students, a completed clinical training position agreement form is required.